ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 The batch scheduler executor is based around a model where interactions with a local resource manager happen via command line invocations.
 For example, with PBS `qsub` and `qstat` commands are used to submit a request and to see status.

-To use BatchSchedulerExecutor for a new local resource manager that uses this command line interface, use subclass BatchSchedulerExecutor and add in code that understands how to form the command lines necessary to submit a request for an allocation and to get allocation status.
+To use BatchSchedulerExecutor for a new local resource manager that uses this command line interface, subclass BatchSchedulerExecutor and add in code that understands how to form the command lines necessary to submit a request for an allocation and to get allocation status.
 This tutorial will do that for PBSPro.

 First set up a directory structure::